trypromptly/LLMStack/web/docs/apps/builder.md

 The editor is where you can edit your app.
 It is a visual editor that allows you to build your app by chaining processors together.
 You can also add data sources to your app and connect them to your processors if they can use datasources.
 You can define the input and output of your app in the editor.
 You can also define the configuration of your app in the editor.
 The editor is a powerful tool that allows you to build sophisticated apps without writing any code.

+### YAML

+You can also edit the app in YAML format.
+You can switch to YAML mode by clicking on the `UI/YAML` toggle button at the bottom of the editor.
+You can switch back to the visual editor by toggling the button back.

 ### Input

 You can define the input that the app takes here.
 Input is defined as a list of fields.
 Each field has a name, type and a description.
 Input fields are available as template variables in processors and output of the app.
 The field types can be one of the following: